daniel-j-anderson-dev/dead_pixel_check/readme.md

 - `Escape`

 # Examples
+- Run on native: `cargo run`
-- Spin up a web server that hosts the app's WASM binary. run: `cargo --example web`
+- Spin up a web server that hosts the app's WASM binary: `cargo --example web`
   - Note: to add wasm32-unknown-unknown target run `rustup target add wasm32-unknown-unknown`

 The index.html in the examples/web folder should work with any macroquad WASM binary